Chennai Egmore–Kollam Junction Express: History

-Opened on 1 June 1904, the Quilon–Madras rail line was the first line in Travancore.
+Opened on 1 June 1904, the Quilon–Madras rail line was the 2nd Railway line in Travancore.
 Its official gauge conversion started in 1998 and completed in 2018.
 On 31 March 2018, the entire Kollam–Sengottai line was opened for passenger train service.
 The first passenger train was the Tambaram–Kollam–Tambaram special train (06027) that earned Rs 3.15 lakh by carrying 879 passengers against a capacity of 712.
 The line provides a shorter route to Thiruvananthapuram via Kollam.
 Other routes include: Coimbatore and Pollachi to Palakkad, from Madurai via Kanyakumari.

 On 4 March 2019, railway started daily service between Kollam Junction and Chennai Egmore by extending Tambaram–Kollam tri-weekly special train to Chennai Egmore and increased the frequency as a daily service.
-The service was speeded-up by 35 minutes and the number of intermediate stops were reduced to 21 from 25 (Tiruttangal, Pamba Kovil Shandy, Bhagavathipuram, Auvaneeswaram).
+The service was speeded-up by 35 minutes and the number of intermediate stops were reduced to 21 from 25 (Tiruttangal, Pamba Kovil Shandy, Bhagavathipuram, Ezhukone are the four removed from the stoppage list).
 The daily express train service between Chennai Egmore and Kollam Junction via Madurai Junction, Rajapalayam and Tenkasi Junction was one of the oldest routes in South India.
-The service was first flagged off by Travancore Maharajah Mulam Thirunal Rama Varma in 1904 as Quilon–Madras Mail.
-The service was diverted through Virudhunagar and Manamadurai in 1996 due to gauge conversion works in Virudhunagar–Madurai stretch.
+The service was first flagged off by Travancore Maharajah Mulam Thirunal Rama Varma in 1918 as Trivandrum – Madras Mail.
+IN 1972 The service was Short terminate To Kollam for Trivandrum - Kollam gauge conversions work and diverted through Virudhunagar and Manamadurai in 1996 due to gauge conversion works in Virudhunagar–Madurai stretch.
 Later, the service discontinued in 2000 for gauge conversion works.